indicwiki-iiit/Movies/report.md

 - Render.py generates the wikitext for every movie.
 This wikitext is dumped into a single xml file with the help of genxml.py.
 - This single xml file contains wikitext of each movie with distinct pageids.
 - This single xml file is imported to wikipedia to generate the articles for different movies.
+- It is observed that there were duplicate movie titles in the dataset which will cause a problem while generating an XML file, as they might overwrite the previous movie with the same name.
+Since these movies were released in different years, appending the release year to the movie name was a preferred solution which made sure that there were no duplicates.
+- While creating the XML, pre-defined entitities were also taken care of by replacing them with appropriate strings.
 ## Quality Review
 - Each person of the group rendered 10 different articles everyday and checked whether each and every edge case is covered.
 - Regularly had review meets with our mentor(Prasanna) and enriched the structure and quality of the article.